virubiotor/dotnet-b2c-workshop/ReadmeFiles/README.md

 1. Open your browser and navigate to `http://localhost:4200`.
 2. Sign-in using the button on the top-right corner.
 3. Select the **TodoList** button on the navigation bar to access your todo list.
+4. Select the **UserAnswers** button on the navigation bar to check users custom attributes

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.